12.23. DD 23: Taler KYC

 • Type of operation: The operation type determines which Taler-specific operation has triggered the KYC requirement.
 We support four types of operation: withdraw (by customer), deposit (by merchant), P2P receive (by wallet) and (high) wallet balance.

-The /kyc-check/ endpoint is based on the legitimization requirements serial number and receives the business vs. individual status from the client.
-Access is authenticated by also passing the hash of the payto://-URI.
-(Weak authentication is acceptable, as the KYC status or the ability to initiate a KYC process are not very sensitive.)
-Given this triplet, the /kyc-check/ endpoint returns either the (positive) KYC status or redirects the client (202) to the next required stage of the KYC process.
+Given a valid pair of payto hash and account owner signature, the /kyc-check/ endpoint returns either just the KYC status or redirects the client (202) to the next required stage of the KYC process.
 The redirection must be for an HTTP(S) endpoint to be triggered via a simple HTTP GET.
 It must always be the same endpoint for the same client, as the wallet/merchant backend are not required to check for changes to this endpoint.
+Clients that received a 202 status code may repeat the request and use long-polling to detect a change of the HTTP status.

 Request: